Smashing success: Djokovic beats Zverev, into Australian SF - WTMJ

 Djokovic is closing in on a ninth championship in Australia, which would add to his own record for a man.
 And an 18th Grand Slam title overall, two fewer than rivals Roger Federer and Rafael Nadal (who plays in the quarterfinals Wednesday).

-Both men wore tape on their midsections Tuesday to help with abdominal issues; Djokovic was hurt during his third-round win against Taylor Fritz and said he hasn’t been practicing as normal on his off-days.
+Both Djokovic and Zverev wore tape on their midsections Tuesday to help with abdominal issues; Djokovic was hurt during his third-round win against Taylor Fritz and said he hasn’t been practicing as normal on his off-days.

 Several leading men have been injured in Australia, and Djokovic thinks a big reason for that is the unusual circumstances of players’ needing to quarantine for two weeks upon arrival in the country because of the strict COVID-19 pandemic regulations Down Under.

-Note: This story has been corrected to show that Alexander Zverev is the No. 6 seed, not No 5. seed.